zerothabhishek/mandela-js/Readme.md

 ## A note on channel definition

-Channel instances in Mandela are defined by the channel-label and id pair (#random, 456).
-The idea being, several channel instances can have the same behavior (as defined in the channel-config), and all those instances will have the same label, but different ids.
-For example, the #random channel in one company's workspace is different from #random in another one.
-They work the same, but should be identified differently - using the ids.
+Channel instances in Mandela are defined by the label-id pairs, eg: `(#random, 456)`.
+The idea being, several instances of a certain channel kind (like `#random`) can exist, and they can be differentiated using the `id`.
+For example, the `#random` channel for one company is different from `#random` in another one.
+They behave the same, but should be identified differently - using the ids.

-These ids can be backed in the database, perhaps the primary key of the table that stores the room data.
-Database handling is out of scope here, so user is expected to do handle it separately.
+These ids can be backed in the database, perhaps as the primary key of the table that stores the room data.